SumiSeo/SumiSeo/README.md

-🙋‍ I'm a software enginner
+🙋‍ I'm a software engineer.
 📍 Located in Paris, France.
 💛 Espcially digging in React, Typescript GraphQL and SCSS.
 \